 A divergent thinker in today’s industry, Cotton’s work is especially conscious of the ways neoliberalism and globalization have impacted the individual, a concept transferred to the product development of his latest collection.
 Coupled with the digitalized world, this new societal landscape, he argues, has altered creativity, resulting in a benign homogenous society.

-Cotton’s lecture is set to address these societal shifts, focusing on the effects of marketing on social constructs and digital innovations, from the advent of social advertising to Pavlovian conditioning and algorithmic marketing.
-Through a thoughtful and thorough analysis of digital, his lecture will unveil the importance of tactile research and of discovering the new within design.
+Cotton’s lecture addressed these societal shifts, focusing on the effects of marketing on social constructs and digital innovations, from the advent of social advertising to Pavlovian conditioning and algorithmic marketing.
+Through a thoughtful and thorough analysis of digital, his lecture unveiled the importance of tactile research and of discovering the new within design.